Detail Inside the Main method, a new instance of the Test class is allocated with the parameterless constructor.

 1/1/0001 12:00:00 AM

-When you try to assign a DateTime to the null literal in the C# language, The compiler will give an error "Cannot convert null to System.DateTime".
+Null.
+When you try to assign a DateTime to null, the compiler will give an error "Cannot convert null to System.DateTime".
 The null value in the language is only used on reference types.